History of Mali in Timeline

 December 2013: Legislative Elections

-In 2013, defense accords were concluded with France, which were later broken by the military government on May 2, 2022.
+In 2013, defense accords were concluded with France, but on 2 May 2022, the military government announced breaking them, further deteriorating Malian–French relations.

-The Demographic Health Survey for Mali in 2013 stated that 76% of women and 54% of men believed physical harm towards women was acceptable if the women burnt food, argued back, went out without notifying her husband, or refused sexual relations with her husband.
+The Demographic Health Survey for Mali in 2013 stated that 76% of women and 54% of men believed physical harm towards women was acceptable in certain situations.

-In 2015, the peace agreement between the government and pro-independence groups was threatened by a potential risk of confrontation for the first time in five years.
+A UN panel reported that in the first three months of 2022, the 2015 peace agreement between the government and pro-independence groups was threatened by a potential risk of confrontation for the first time in five years.

-Since 2015, conflict has escalated in the Mopti province between agricultural communities and the pastoral Fula people, exacerbated by climate change.
+Since 2015, conflict has escalated in the central Mali province of Mopti between agricultural and pastoral communities.

 January 2016: Implementation of New Regions

-Since January 2016, the implementation of the two newest regions, Taoudénit and Ménaka, has been ongoing.
+Since January 2016, implementation of the two newest regions, Taoudénit and Ménaka has been ongoing; a governor and transitional council has been appointed for both regions.

-In 2016, the Dogon group Dan Na Ambassagou was created as a militia.
+In 2016, the Dogon group Dan Na Ambassagou was created as a militia in Mali.

-On 12 August 2018, Ibrahim Boubacar Keïta was re-elected as president of Mali with 67% of the vote.
+In August 2018, Ibrahim Boubacar Keïta was re-elected as president of Mali with 67% of the vote in a runoff held on the 12th.

 In September 2018, the Centre for Humanitarian Dialogue negotiated a unilateral ceasefire with Dan Na Ambassagou.